-a) All students wishing to enter the third year of the B.Mus. programme must necessfully complete all second year music classes and achieve an overall average of in the music classes of the first and second years, including a minimum standing of r in both Music 1200 and 2200 and a minimum of B- in Music 2100.
+1. a) All students wishing to enter the third year of the B.Mus. programme must successfully complete all second year music classes and achieve an overall average of B-in the music classes of the first and second years, including a minimum standing of C in both Music 1200 and 2200 and a minimum of B- in Music 2100.